Back to All Events

 Slowing (2|4)

-TOGETHER read the book (END READING AT: …to keep the trajectory of my life between the lines and on the path (read way) to life.) then the following scripture slowly and attentively.
+Pages 225-229 (END READING AT: …to keep the trajectory of my life between the lines and on the path (read way) to life.)

 Matthew 16:24-25 (NIV) “Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will find it.”